 Whether you're arguing with a bill collector on the phone or you're having a spat with your spouse, don't exhibit angry behavior in the presence of your children.

-Any time you lose control and yell or argue with someone, you're showing your children this is how people react when times get tough.
+Anytime you lose control and yell or argue with someone, you're showing your children this is how people react when times get tough.

 Instead, exhibit good parenting skills by illustrating how you can keep your cool and resolve the problem at hand in a calm manner.
 Show them what emotional intelligence is all about.
 If you do lose your cool, be sure to apologize and take responsibility for your anger.
 That is another way to model healthy behavior.

 Often times parents spend a large quantity of time with their kids, but fail to be actively engaging with them.
 This is especially important for working moms to do since we often have our children with babysitters or in daycare when we are at work.

 Exhibit good parenting skills by initiating interactive activities, such as playing old-fashioned board games, enjoying outdoor activities, or simply talking with your children to make the most of the time you have together.